AnanasPfirsichSaft/phpmaildirclass/README.md

 ## Audience

 Anyone interested in mail parsing or want to build a (read-only) webmail without mail server access.

+## Install

+Well, copy all files to a directory your webserver can access.

 You can adapt some variables in *pmdc-demo.php* to your needs to fit your environment.
 Anything beyond the capabilities of this demo must be done on your own.

 *pmdc-class.php* does the dirty work by reading the contents of a given filename and processes the header and body data.
 The raw is split into chunks and computed one by one.
 "Meta data" like header lines, content type or charset definitions are put directly on a stack where you can retrieve it.
 To save compute time and memory body parts are not kept in memory but only byte offsets where they can be found in the raw.
 Some resource limitations can be tweaked at the beginning of the class.

 ## License